 - Keeps dissolved phosphorus in the soil for plant use, preventing runoff

-Reduces volatilization and stabilizes nitrogen in urea fertilizer
+Plus it reduces volatilization and stabilizes the nitrogen found in urea fertilizer products.

 But where agricultural gain is concerned, however, agricultural gypsum is the leading option.